 Joyful invitation to faith

-The Jews who returned from exile were marginalized and despised in their own land, much like Christians in the West today.
+Returning from exile, the Jews were marginalized and looked down on in their own land, much like Christians in the West today.
 This psalm reminds them of who their God is and, wonderfully, does so with playfulness, not anger.

 1 Praise YHWH!